Mossi people: Organization of Mossi society

 The Mossi people have organised their society in an original hierarchic process in which family and state are the key elements.
 The Mossi people are very heterogeneous.
 When horsemen invaded from the south they created a political or ruling class, called Nakomse (sing.
 Nakoambga), and a spiritual class called Tengabisi.
 All chiefs come from the ruling class.
 The Tengabisi include Saya (smiths), Nyonyose (farmers), Yarse (weavers and merchants), and others.

 The origins of the Nyonyose are diverse: In the north their ancestors were Dogon and Kurumba, in the southwest their ancestors were Lela, Nuna, Sisala and others, and in the far east they were Gurmantche.
 These people were united into a new ethnicity called Mossi in about 1500.

 It is a mistake to describe a "Nyonyosé tribe" or the "art of the Nyonyosé" because the Nyonyose do not exist outside Mossi society.
 All Nyonyosé are Mossi.
 At the same time, it is a mistake to assume that all segments of Mossi society are culturally identical, for the differences between the Nakomsé and the Tengabisi are striking; only the Tengabisi use masks, and only the Nakomsé use figures in the context of political celebrations.
-The Nakomse are the political class, and the Tengabisi are the spiritual class.